 You may use your Account for purchases or lease of goods and services by using your Card.

 You may transfer any amount, but the total amount of your balance transfer and balance transfer fee (if any) must be less than your available credit limit.

-You may obtain cash advances from financial institutions, via your First IB online banking transfer, at automatic teller machines or by using Convenience Checks, if we provide them.
+You may obtain cash advances from financial institutions, via your First Internet Bank online banking transfer, at automatic teller machines or by using Convenience Checks, if we provide them.
 Transactions that VISA identifies to us as transactions with a seller of travelers checks, foreign currency, money orders, wire transfers, lottery tickets, or funds used for wager or gambling also will be treated as cash advances.
 The total outstanding balance of your cash advances must be less than your cash advance limit.